SOsintOps/Argos/README.md

     ```

 ## TO DO
-- Add bookmarks file for FireFox, then import it.
+- Setup an OSInt custom Browser.
 - Edit .bash_profile
 - Add more functionality to the existing bash shortcuts, such as predefined spiderfoot searches or RiskIQ CLI.
 - VMware tools installation.
-- set up  of extra tools: maltego, pycharm, cherrytree, sherlock's clones, Holehe, etc.
+- set up  of extra tools: maltego, pycharm, sherlock's clones, etc.
 - set osint report templates as libreoffice's templates.
 - customise the user profile.